A curriculum which inspires…

 O2 Young Voices Concert

 Our engaging curriculum is evident around the school and in everything the children do.
 It is evident in the high standards and results that our children achieve in the core subjects of English and Maths and in the wide variety of quality learning opportunities across the curriculum.
-There are many varied opportunities for our children to represent the school, as an individual or part of a team, through sport, musical, cultural and spiritual events.
+There are many varied opportunities for our children to represent the school, as an individual or part of a team, through sport, music, cultural and spiritual events.
 Our pupils seize these opportunities with enthusiasm and confidence and are excellent ambassadors for our school.

 The impact of our curriculum is evident in the engagement and high standards of behaviour of pupils in lessons and around the school.
 In our books, you will see children expressing their learning articulately; observational drawings or 3-D sculptures, writing based on notable locations or events from History, scientific understanding highlighted through multiple mediums.